JSTOR-Labs/plant-humanities/docs/content/arbor_vitae.md

 <p>Canada is home to approximately 30 species of coniferous trees, which, sometimes called evergreens, keep their foliage year-round.<sup class="footnote-ref"><a href="#fn3" id="fnref3">3</a></sup>  For the Indigenous Peoples of eastern Canada, coniferous forests offered sources of food, building materials, and medicines for human survival.
 Thanks to their general distribution, ability to survive cold climates, easy identification, and their very real pharmacological properties, coniferous trees were used medicinally by all indigenous groups of eastern Canada.
 The tannins of coniferous trees have astringent and antiseptic properties, while their resins and essential oils have aromatic and stimulant properties.<sup class="footnote-ref"><a href="#fn4" id="fnref4">4</a></sup>  More importantly, many conifers contain high levels of vitamin C.<br>
 <var title="Gulf of Saint Lawrence"></var><br>
 <var title="arbor vitae"></var></p>
 <p>The Ojibwa and many other Indigenous peoples of eastern north America boiled the leaves of several local conifers, notably common juniper (<em>Juniperus communis</em>) and white cedar (<em>Thuja occidentalis</em>), to make medicinal teas.<sup class="footnote-ref"><a href="#fn5" id="fnref5">5</a></sup>  The inner bark of the balsam fir (<em>Abies balsamea</em>) was also used to brew a medicinal tea by the Miꞌkmaq and Maritime Indians.
-Unfortunately, the St. Lawrence Iroquois Cartier encountered disappeared sometime in the late sixteenth century, but the continued use of conifers for medicinal teas by many of their neighbors and successors highlights these populations’ knowledge of their natural resources and success in creating a local subsistence base.<br>
+Unfortunately, the St. Lawrence Iroquoians Cartier encountered disappeared sometime in the late sixteenth century, but the continued use of conifers for medicinal teas by many of their neighbors and successors highlights these populations’ knowledge of their natural resources and success in creating a local subsistence base.<br>
 <var title="Gulf of Saint Lawrence"></var><br>
 <var title="maritime indians"></var></p>
 <p>The concepts of disease and medicine of Indigenous Peoples of eastern North America were interwoven with their overall “world view” and religious beliefs.
 Thus, the practice of medicine and religion often overlapped.
 However, unlike the European view of Indian medicines, which they often described as panaceas, the Iroquois practiced (and continue to practice) a form of sympathetic medicine.
 That is to say that the Iroquois identified relationships between cure and disease and often prescribed specific plant remedies for specific ailments.<sup class="footnote-ref"><a href="#fn6" id="fnref6">6</a></sup>  We can see this in the case of the tree of life.
 When Cartier implored Domagaia for the secret to his miraculous recovery from the illness that plagued his men, Domagaia explained that <a href="https://hdl.handle.net/2027/aeu.ark:/13960/t35151v01?urlappend=%253Bseq=85">“he had taken the juice and sappe of the leaves of a certaine tree, and therewith had healed himself: For it was a singular remedie against that disease.”</a> After centuries of surviving the harsh winters of eastern Canada, the St. Lawrence Iroquois had developed a successful treatment for a disease that commonly beset individuals living in cold climates—scurvy.<br>